 - are in charge of making funeral arrangements

-There is no charge for the death registration itself or the Tell Us Once service.
+There is no charge for the death registration itself.
 If you require death certificates, any number of these may be purchased on the day of registration for a cost of £4 each.
 The cost of certificates purchased after the day of registration increase as the register is completed and archived.

 Book an appointment to register a death